 Sling TV allows cable-cutters to access live TV for an affordable price.
 There are three Sling TV plans you can subscribe to, including:

-When this article was written, Sling TV had a limited-time offer for its customers.
-You could sign up, pay half-price for any plan and receive a free month of STARZ, SHOWTIME and EPIX.
-Aside from paid plans, you can watch live and on-demand TV on Sling, with no credit card required.
-There are over 100 channels and over 40,000 on-demand movies and shows.
+You can choose to add premium channels for an additional cost.
+Aside from paid plans, you can watch live and on-demand TV on Sling Freestream, with no credit card required.
+There are over 335 channels and over 41,000 on-demand movies and shows.

 Other popular live TV apps include Hulu + Live TV, FuboTV and Paramount+.
 These apps will work with your Amazon Fire TV stick so you can stream with ease.